Sparkle McKnight

 Sparkle Denise McKnight (born 21 December 1991) is a Trinidadian athlete specialising in the 400 metres hurdles.
 She represented her country at the 2013 and 2015 World Championships in Athletics reaching the semifinals on the second occasion.
 She was a reserve member of the Trinidadian 4 × 100 metres relay at the 2012 Summer Olympics but ultimately was not chosen to compete.
+However, she did compete in the 400 m hurdles at the 2016 and 2020 Olympics.